Azizultra32/aiwebdash-macair1/README.md

 If `node_modules` is missing, run `bash .codex/setup.sh` before executing this command.

+### Testing notes

+Service worker tests import `public/sw.js` directly.
+Workbox's precache controller expects `self.__WB_MANIFEST` to contain a manifest array when the script is executed.
+The build process normally injects this variable, so the tests manually define `self.__WB_MANIFEST` with a dummy entry to prevent import errors.

 ### Storybook

 To develop components in isolation, run Storybook: